Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 He said as much to the Singer that night, and was surprised when she was…less warm than usual about it.
 Hesitant.

-“You think I’m wrong?”
+"You think I’m wrong?"

-“I think you’re Vemik,” she teased him with a sturdy knuckle-tap to his forehead.
-“Still thinking in the sky, even though you gave up the name.
-Doesn’t matter to you that we’re too heavy, you still dream about flying.”
+"I think you’re Vemik," she teased him with a sturdy knuckle-tap to his forehead.
+"Still thinking in the sky, even though you gave up the name.
+Doesn’t matter to you that we’re too heavy, you still dream about flying."

-“...Thought you like that about me?”
+"...Thought you like that about me?"

-“I do!” she flicked her tail at him.
+"I do!" she flicked her tail at him.

-“Then why—?”
+"Then why—?"

-“Sometimes, grump-faces like Yan and Nonu are right, yee-jow?
-Things might look pretty good, but maybe that’s just the way *you* look.”
+"Sometimes, grump-faces like Yan and Nonu are right, yee-jow?
+Things might look pretty good, but maybe that’s just the way *you* look."

-“You saying I look pretty good?”
+"You saying I look pretty good?"
 Vemik grinned.

-“Always.
+"Always.
 But…you know what I mean.
-You’re *opty-mist.* Always thinking things are good because you hope they’ll be.”
+You’re *opty-mist.* Always thinking things are good because you hope they’ll be."

-“You think they won’t?”
+"You think they won’t?"

 The Singer shrugged.
-“I hope they will be.
+"I hope they will be.
 But…humans are *tricky* people to know.
 Learn a lot about them in a day, learn almost nothing in a lifetime.
-I worry, with things going so well.”
+I worry, with things going so well."

-“Why?”
+"Why?"

-“Signs.
+"Signs.
 Portents.
 Magic.
 This is a hard test the gods sent them.
-And I think I know humans well enough to say…I love them, but I don’t think they’ll pass it clean and perfect.”
+And I think I know humans well enough to say…I love them, but I don’t think they’ll pass it clean and perfect."

 Well, okay.
-“Would we?” he asked.
+"Would we?" he asked.

-“No. That’s…how I think they won’t.
+"No. That’s…how I think they won’t.
 They’re a lot like us.
 And we wouldn’t.
-So…”
+So…"

 It wasn’t like her to be so cautious with her words.
 Vemik didn’t know why she would be now.
 But…he wrapped her up in a hug, tails entwined.
-“Don’t think they’ll *fail* it though?”
+"Don’t think they’ll *fail* it though?"

-“No. They’ll live.
+"No. They’ll live.
 I think.
-Just…a test this hard, less than perfect is going to mean big things.”
+Just…a test this hard, less than perfect is going to mean big things."
 She shook her head.
-“Or maybe I’m just afraid.
+"Or maybe I’m just afraid.
 I don’t know.
 My stomach says *‘things are going too well.’* When we did That Show it was all happy and smiles and nice and hopeful.
 And I put on happy nice hopeful smiles and joked, and broke that dartboard…all felt *too* nice.
 Not real.
 Jam-al felt it too, I think.
 Talking about stories and happy endings like that, because that’s what we were doing.
 Was a big story for people.
-And stories are…stories are real, but they’re not *that kind of* real.”
+And stories are…stories are real, but they’re not *that kind of* real."

 Vemik thought about that, then squeezed her tight.
-“Good fear,” he said, quietly.
-“But…I’ll keep being opty-mist.
+"Good fear," he said, quietly.
+"But…I’ll keep being opty-mist.
 You can be pess-mist.
 I lift you up, you lift me down.
-Sound good?”
+Sound good?"

 She nodded, and tickled his face with her tail’s end-tuft.
-“Sounds good,” she agreed.
-Then: “...wanna fuck?”
+"Sounds good," she agreed.
+Then: "...wanna fuck?"

-“Always!”
+"Always!"

 *That* was better!
 A good way for Vemik to end a good day, and a good way for her to set her troubled mind aside for a bit.
 Vemik made sure to do his best, help her relax *properly.* Took pride in it!